 Recommendation to support PL.PointofCare in PV1-3 Assigned Patient Location.
 Beckman uses PL.PointOfCare for CLSI institution location, and PL.Room for room/ward.
 Sent for compatibility with LIS2a protocol.
 LAW only uses PL.ROOM.
 This would be considered enhanced interface data.
 Need more details from Beckman and Orchard on how this is used to decide if it should be added.

 Recommendation to add PV1-7 Attending Doctor.
 Beckman uses for attending physician.
 If needed, review use of OBR-16 as well.
 Could OBR-16 be used instead?
-Need more details fro Beckman on how it is used.
+Need more details form Beckman on how it is used.

 Clarifications

-For OBX-16 discussion, improve to show what first repeat should contain and what subsequent repeats can contain.
-See OBX-18 for an example.
+For OBX-16 (Observer) discussion, improve to show what first repeat should contain and what subsequent repeats can contain.
+See OBX-18 (Equipment Instance ID) for an example. (line 2605)

-Chagne usage of CE.Text subcomponent be “RE” rather than “O”.
+Change usage of CE.Text subcomponent be “RE” rather than “O”.

-Remove reference to NTE around line 3390, in section R.5.2 in discussion after OML^O33 message structure.
+Remove reference to NTE around line 3370, in section R.5.2 in discussion after OML^O33 message structure.
 This is covered by the last paragraph in this discussion.
 A paragraph is dedicated to NTE.

-Provide more guidance on NTE and how to populate for LAW.
+Provide more guidance on NTE and how to populate for LAW (line 3405, line 3570 or 3600?).
 For example, is NTE-4 always “I”?
 Also, what should be placed in NTE-4.3?
 This is a user defined table, so what is the coding system? ”I” is defined by IHE Lab.
 Does IHE Lab have a designation for its codes?
 For now, using “IHELAW”.

 Update to expand on how to populate ED data types.
 Need to pre-adopt v2.7 codes for ED.Type of Data (ID) and ED.Data Subtype (ID) to use additional formats for ED data.